Key Metrics for Measuring Customer Loyalty

 What is customer loyalty?

-The term “customer loyalty” is inherently tricky because it’s not something that can be measured by a standard, quantifiable algorithm.
+The term “customer loyalty” is inherently tricky because it cannot be measured by a standard, quantifiable algorithm.
 What really motivates someone to stick with one brand over another?

-Actionable conclusions can, however, be made using alternative algorithms and methods.
-This data actually gets more beneficial over time, as it can be used to monitor trends and patterns that likely otherwise would have gone undiscovered.
-Organizational leaders can make quick adjustments if customer loyalty is trending downward and emphasize certain efforts that impact it positively.
+However, alternative algorithms and methods can be used to make actionable conclusions.
+This data actually becomes more beneficial over time, as it can be used to monitor trends and patterns that would likely have gone undiscovered otherwise.
+Organizational leaders can make quick adjustments if customer loyalty is trending downward and emphasize certain efforts that positively impact it.

 Why it’s important to measure customer loyalty

-Measuring customer loyalty may seem like a lot of effort, but it’s an important step to take for several reasons.
+Measuring customer loyalty may seem like a lot of effort, but it’s an important step for several reasons.
 For starters, it helps to improve the overall profitability of a company.
-More than 50% of a business’s annual revenue are reported to come from repeat customers.
-And people who are so satisfied with a brand that they were willing to return also tend to spend about 67% more than brand-new customers.
+More than 50% of a business’s annual revenue is reported to come from repeat customers.
+And people who are so satisfied with a brand that they are willing to return also tend to spend about 67% more than brand-new customers.

 Customer loyalty directly impacts a business’s potential to scale: any successful organization should be constantly growing over time.
 You can’t get to that point without ever-increasing revenue, and you can’t achieve that without loyalty.